caneara/iodine/README.md

 # Iodine

 Iodine.js is a micro client-side validation library.
 It has no dependencies and can be used in isolation or as part of a framework.
-Iodine also supports chainable rules, allowing you to verify that a piece of data satisifies multiple criteria.
+Iodine also supports chainable rules, allowing you to verify that a piece of data satisfies multiple criteria.

 ## Installation